falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-4-tekton.md

 #### The go code

-I have adapted the code that Batuhan Apaydın wrote in [Falcosidekick + OpenFaas = a Kubernetes Response Engine, Part 2](https://falco.org/blog/falcosidekick-openfaas/) to listen for json in a environment variable instead of a http request.
+I have adapted the code that Batuhan Apaydın wrote in [Falcosidekick + OpenFaas = a Kubernetes Response Engine, Part 2](https://falco.org/blog/falcosidekick-openfaas/) to listen for json in an environment variable instead of a http request.

 Below you can see the code, in short it does the following: